AdamElmaghraby/Simple-Web-Scraper---First-Project/README.md

 ## Note

-Due to Best Buy's page structure, it's currently limited to collecting price information for the first 3 products.
+Due to Best Buy's page structure, it's currently limited to only collecting css elements when using colly.
+Therefore, only collects first 3 listing's prices.

 ## Contributing